 Within a reasonable period of time following the determination and the ordering of remedial and/or disciplinary action, the principal or designee will contact the target to determine whether there has been a recurrence of the prohibited conduct and whether additional supportive measures are needed.
-If so, the principal or designee will work with appropriate school staff to Approved by FRSC 10.18.21 implement them immediately.
+If so, the principal or designee will work with appropriate school staff to implement them immediately.